-- What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+Not applicable

-Not applicable - What is the policy to assess good governance practices of the investee companies?
-The assessment of good corporate governance in the investment process is conducted by applying negative criteria, the integration of ESG research in the investment process (ESG scores) for the assessment of companies and for stock picking (best-in-class approach), and the constant evaluation of the fund's governance-related score.
+What is the policy to assess good governance practices of the investee companies?
+The assessment of good corporate governance in the management company's investment process is conducted by applying negative criteria, the integration of ESG research in the investment process (ESG scores) for the assessment of companies and for stock picking (best-in-class approach), and the constant evaluation of the fund's governance-related score.
+Direct investments in companies that the management company finds in violation of the United Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises are in any case excluded from investment.